vilatang/favorita_sales_forecasting/README.md

 ## Instruction

+##### Environment Setup

     conda create -n favorita python=3.6
     activate favorita
     conda install pandas matplotlib jupyter notebook scipy scikit-learn pip install tensorflow keras lightgbm

+##### Run
+Please note the source data files `train.csv`, `test.csv` and `items.csv` are not included in the repo.
+To run the code, first you need to download and copy them to the same path as the model code.

+Lunch the Jupyter Notebook

+    jupyter notebook